DXC Medical guide to the More Doctors for Rural Australia Program (MDRAP)

 DXC Medical specialises in non-VR GP recruitment throughout Australia.
 In the past 12 months we have helped doctors find rural GP, GP/VMO and GP Anaesthetist training positions in 18 different MDRAP eligible locations.

-With over 20 years combined experience in this area, we have the contacts and experience to ensure you find the perfect location for you and your family.
+With 20+ years experience, we have the contacts and knowledge to ensure you find the perfect location.

 View the latest MDRAP GP Jobs listed with DXC Medical